 Your mother or father may have been excited to become a grandparent.
 They may have been so excited that they were willing to help care for their grandchildren.
-However, as home caregivers explain, the word “help” should have been defined.
+However, the word “help” should have been defined.

 Think about this: Your mom or dad spent a good portion of their life raising their children, and now it is their turn to enjoy retirement and whatever else lies ahead.
 Too often, senior parents try to satisfy their adult children.
 If their children and grandchildren need childcare assistance, they will likely spring into action and become a full-time babysitter/caregiver.